Image 1 of 2

 (Apios americana)

-American Groundnut is a surprisingly little known, native, edible tuber.
-A member of the legume family, this was a widely consumed and dispersed crop among indigenous populations, so much so that many places were named after it!
-Groundnuts are easy to grow, perennial, hardy, adaptable, attractive and fix nitrogen.
-Nutty and high in protein, these potato-like tubers grow along shallow strands of roots, and can be harvested after 1-2 seasons.
-Those left in the ground will overwinter and resprout, or tubers can be stored and planted in the spring like potatoes.
-Makes a great companion plant for gardens and food forests, as its shallow roots fix nitrogen and are not nearly as aggressive as something like sunchokes.
-Above ground vines are delicate and will climb on nearby fences and trees, producing puffy brown-maroon flower clusters.
-Flowering is more common in warmer areas with longer seasons.
-LSU Groundnut is an improved cultivar that produces much larger tubers than would be found in wild populations.
+American groundnut, AKA hopniss, is a native, surprisingly lesser known edible tuber in the legume family.
+Historically a staple crop among Indigenous populations, groundnuts are starchy, potato-like tubers with a nutty flavor and high protein content.
+The tubers grow along shallow strands of roots and can be harvested after 1-2 seasons.
+Those left in the ground will overwinter and resprout, or tubers can be dug and stored to be planted again in the spring, producing a whole new plant.
+These adaptable perennials make a great companion plant for gardens and food forests, as its shallow roots fix nitrogen.
+Above ground vines will climb up and twine around nearby support and may produce puffy brown-maroon flower clusters in warmer climates with longer seasons.
+‘LSU Groundnut’ is an improved cultivar that produces much larger tubers than would be found in wild populations, especially if left in the ground for 2 full seasons.

 Taste Profile: Nutty, starchy, potato, peanut, bean